boazbk/tcs/lec_06a_universality.md

 ## Lecture summary

 * NAND-TM programs introduce the notion of _loops_, and allow us to capture a single algorithm that can evaluate functions of any length.
-* NAND<< programs include more operations, including the ability to use indirection to obtain random access to memory, but they are computationally equivalent to NAND-TM program.
+* NAND-RAM programs include more operations, including the ability to use indirection to obtain random access to memory, but they are computationally equivalent to NAND-TM program.
-* We can translate many (all?)  standard algorithms into NAND<< and hence NAND-TM programs.
+* We can translate many (all?)  standard algorithms into NAND-RAM and hence NAND-TM programs.
 * There is a _universal_ NAND-TM program $U$ such that on input a description of a NAND-TM program $P$ and some input $x$,  $U(P,x)$ halts and  outputs $P(x)$ if (and only if) $P$ halts on input $x$.

 ## Exercises